jbc-cp/csc202-assignments/projects/3/ass3a.md

 legal HTree.)

 * An HNode contains an occurrence count for that tree, a character, and a left and a right HTree.
-An HLeaf contains only a character and an occurrence count.
+An HLeaf contains only an occurrence count and a character.

 (Note: The character in the HNode isn't really necessary... but having a character here, and using it in the way specified in the PDF, makes it